egd-io/gone-phishing/README.md

 Gone Phishing

-See what companies are protected their users against potential phishing attacks.
+See what companies are protecting their users against potential phishing attacks.

 Explanation can be found here: <link>